firdausjamaludin/firdausjamaludin/README.md

 - 👋 Hi, I’m @firdausjamaludin
 - 👀 I’m interested in learning programming in order to change career into IT
-- 🌱 I’m currently learning JavaScript, HTML, CSS & Phyton.
+- 🌱 I’m currently learning JavaScript, SQL, HTML, CSS & Phyton.
 - 📫 How to reach me ...